Skip to main content

 The Gap Nobody Is Solving

 The short version: 59% of NZ businesses were attacked last year and the average incident costs $530,000.
-Most mid-size businesses have some controls but no programme — and that gap is fixable with structured vCISO support that costs a fraction of a single incident.
+Most mid-size businesses have some controls but no clear security owner — and that gap is fixable with consistent external security leadership that costs a fraction of a single incident.
 Book a consultation to see what the first 90 days look like.
 Read on for the full breakdown.

-This is not a minor gap.
+The pressure is no longer theoretical.
 Kordia's 2025 New Zealand Business Cyber Security Report found that 59% of New Zealand businesses experienced a cyber attack or incident in 2024 (Kordia, 2025).
 The New Zealand Institute of Quantitative Research (NZIQ) reports that 92% of businesses in New Zealand and Australia experienced at least one security breach in the past twelve months (NZIQ, 2025).
-The threat landscape is not theoretical.
-It is affecting the majority of businesses operating in this country every single year.
+Businesses are dealing with customer questionnaires, insurer renewals, privacy obligations, and leadership accountability now, often without a clear security owner.

 Option A: Hire a Full-Time CISO